sparkjava/sparkjava.github.io/_posts/tutorials/2015-07-30-spark-testing-unit.markdown

 * *unit tests*, to verify that classes or methods are logically correct
 * *functional tests*, to ensure that the whole application correctly implements our features

-We are going to use two different approaches for implementig these tests:
+We are going to use two different approaches for implementing these tests:

 * *unit tests* will be written in *Java using JUnit*.
 We will describe a pattern to make logic easy to test
 * *functional tests* are going to be written using *Cucumber and Ruby*